lmuntaner/tech-introduction-product-people/docs/wrapup/project.md

 ## Define technologies and architecture

-You are responsible for choosing the architecture and technologies on the following project
+Choose and explain why the architecture and technologies on the following project:

 ### Cookbook Application